SvenGroot/Ookii.CommandLine/docs/Command Line Arguments in Ookii.CommandLine.md

 If you specify the same key more than once an exception will be thrown unless the `AllowDuplicateDictionaryKeysAttribute` attribute is specified on the constructor parameter or property that defines the dictionary argument.

+The default key/value separator (which is '=') can be overridden using the `KeyValueSeparatorAttribute` attribute.

 ## Argument value conversion

 Ookii.CommandLine allows you to define arguments with any .Net type, including types such as `System.String`, `System.Int32`, `System.DateTime`, and many more.
 Any type can be used; the only requirement is that it is possible to convert a string value to that type.